timonmat/ChatObsidian/readme.md

 This is very much a work in progress project, but some parts work ok already:

-- index/query with gptsimpleindex works correctly.
-Tested with up to 10000 notes in Obsidian vault.
+- index/query with chromadb and gptsimpleindex works correctly.
+Tested with up to 10000 notes in Obsidian vault. will likely remove gptsimple soon, as chroma works well now.
-- indexing to chromadb now works too. chromadb will be fixed in next llama_index release.
 - notes are indexed locally, so they're not all sent to OpenAI.
+- Semantic Search is local only, so does not require OpenAI key... indexing doesn't use it either, so any string prob works.
-- ...but notes related to each query are sent to OpenAI API for final synthesis.
-If you think this is a privacy issue, then don't use this.
+- ...but notes related to each Query from Query page are sent to OpenAI API for final synthesis.
+If you think this is a privacy issue, then don't use it.
 [OpenAI data policy](https://openai.com/policies/api-data-usage-policies)

-what's not working:

-- Chromadb indexing only returns one note as source material, so final results are not great.

 ---